ocholafelix/Amazon-Delivery-Analysis-Using-SQL/README.md

-# Amazon-Delivery-Analysis-Using-SQL
-The project explores a dataset of amazon delivery data from the time it was ordered, l created a database and used SQL in MySQL work bench to explore the data and make analysis on it
  # 📦 Amazon Delivery Analysis Using SQL

 This project presents a data-driven analysis of Amazon delivery performance using SQL.
 The goal was to uncover key insights that can help improve delivery efficiency, understand regional delivery behavior, and support business decisions.